A smiling man in a blue cap and checkered shirt holds a color swatch in a printing factory.

 • Network Expansion: Serendipitous encounters during sabbaticals often broaden professional networks strikingly.

-Taking a break from work often seems like the perfect opportunity to relax, recharge, and definitively deal with those long-ignored household chores.
+Taking a break from work often seems like the perfect opportunity to relax, recharge, and definitively tackle those long-ignored household chores.
 But what happens when you trade cleaning the garage for brainstorming million-dollar ideas?
 This is the tale of how a sabbatical turned into the unexpected path of launching a startup—and avoiding those pesky chores along the way.

 The Birth of an Idea: Avoidance as Motivation